The Best Times To Visit Glacier National Park, Montana

 Roads & Openings

 On the east side, Many Glacier typically opens in late May or early June.
 East Glacier is a quaint town along the famous Great Northern Railway system, tucked at the edge of Glacier and the rolling plains of Montana.
-It provides great access into the southeastern area of Glacier Park and is open year round.
+It provides great access to the southeastern area of Glacier Park and is open year-round.
 With that said, the historic Glacier Park Lodge and many other amenities will be closing up by mid to late September, so bring your own supplies when coming in the off-season.
-The popular Two Medicine, just a short drive from East Glacier, provides better access into the park and usually opens in late May and closes in late October.
+The popular Two Medicine, just a short drive from East Glacier, provides better access to the park and usually opens in late May and closes in late October.

 When heading up to Polebridge and the Northwest entrance to the Park, timing becomes even more important.
-Attempting this drive on the 35 mile (mostly dirt) road in the winter is not for the faint of heart.
+Attempting this drive on the 35-mile (mostly dirt) road in the winter is not for the faint of heart.
 Even in the summer, the road is bumpy and recommended for four-wheel drive vehicles only or those with good clearance.
-You’ll typically find the best road conditions May and June before the summer traffic has worsened potholes and the rains keep the dust down.
-It is still accessible later, but prepare yourself for bumps, dust and a slower pace.
+You’ll typically find the best road conditions in May and June before the summer traffic has worsened potholes and the rains keep the dust down.
+It is still accessible later, but prepare yourself for bumps, dust, and a slower pace.

 Glacier Entry Ticket